DarioBalinzo/kafka-connect-elasticsearch-source/README.md

 # Kafka-connect-elasticsearch-source
-Kafka Connect Elasticsearch Source: fetch data from elastic-search.
+Kafka Connect Elasticsearch Source: fetch data from elastic-search and sends it to kafka.
 The connector fetches only new data using a strictly incremental / temporal field (like a timestamp or an incrementing id).
 It supports dynamic schema and nested objects/ arrays.

 ## Requirements: